zterryy/fa21-cse110-lab4/expose/javascript/part2.md

 4
 3
 2
-It should print 1, then wait a second then print 2, then print 3, then print 4
+It should print 1, then wait a second then print 2, within the second, 4 and 3 are printed.